 The foundations of future growth are often laid as societies respond to the weaknesses crises expose.
 History shows that in times of disruption, resilience depends on adaptability and decisiveness.

 But how can leaders meet this resilience challenge to achieve sustainable and inclusive growth?
 Getting there will depend on effectively and holistically addressing the conditions of our economies and societies and, crucially, their interrelationships—climate, healthcare, labor needs, supply chains, digitization, finance, and inequality and economic development.
-Three considerations suggest
+Three considerations suggest the path forward:

 - Public- and private-sector leaders need to take a broad view of the resilience agenda.
 At the moment, labor shortages, the rise of the digital economy, supply chain disruptions, inflation, and inequality are all addressed in isolation, with overly specialized solutions developed in organizational silos.
 Such an approach does not adequately address interdependencies that exist between them, and the broader, longer-term trends driven by climate change, societal developments, and geopolitical dynamics.
 One model response is the European Commission’s “Recovery Plan for Europe,” with its emphasis on the interdependencies between education, healthcare, housing, climate change, economic growth, competition, and jobs, and the need to address them in a holistic framework.
 The difficulties encountered in implementing such plans will be a measure of the distance we must travel to bring along everyone in society.